Tutorial¶

 Continuing where we last left off¶

-Lets add a 5 second sleep to show.json.props
+Let's add a 5-second sleep to show.json.props

-so ever user is waiting 5
+so every user is waiting for 5

 seconds for every page load.